worace/worace.github.io/_posts/2021-04-13-jar-hell-part-2-jvm-deployment-strategies.md

 1. Restrictions of the native image AOT process mean that some runtime features like reflection don't work well or at all.
 In some cases there are workarounds but YMMV.
 [Consult the docs](https://www.graalvm.org/reference-manual/native-image/Reflection/). (**Side note**: Ironically this has led to a wave of backpedalling across the industry, as everyone scrambles to get things like Spring running without reflection.
 Suddenly reflection is bad and compile time abstractions are cool in Java.)
 2. So far, native image performance is at [least different, and generally slightly worse](https://github.com/oracle/graal/issues/1069#issuecomment-473649871), than traditional JVMs.
 The AOT process is able to make fewer optimizations than the traditional JIT, so your "warmed up" throughput will usually be worse.
 There are some workarounds, like [PGO](https://www.graalvm.org/reference-manual/native-image/PGO/), and this landscape continues to evolve, so again, do your research.

+GraalVM is really an amazing technological advancement for the JVM.
+It's the kind of thing that Java developers 15 years ago would not have believed to be possible.
+Will be very interesting to see where this and similar advancements take us in the coming years.

 ## Summary